Azores itinerary: 3 beautiful islands in 10 days

 Miradouro da Ponta do Sossego

 In the afternoon, drive to the village of Faial da Terra to hike to Salto do Prego waterfall.
 It’s one of my favorite waterfalls on the island and the 40-minute hike there is very scenic.
-Remember to bring your swimwear.
+Be sure to read my separate article about the best waterfalls in the Azores for all the information you need to do this hike.

 Me swimming in the pool of Salto do Prego waterfall surrounded by lush greenery and rocks covered with moss.